• Home

 • Are confounding factors considered?

 • Science can change over time as more is learned.
-Do not be surprised as scientific opinions may change or be refined over time.
+Do not be surprised if scientific opinions evolve and are refined over time.

 Relative Risk: